The Nikola Tesla Educational Corp. (NTEC)

 - Class of 2018 - potential 60 more HWDSB awards to be presented

 Education: To advance education by conducting research, creating educational materials and curriculum on topics relating to Nikola Tesla.
 To distribute these materials to elementary and secondary schools.

-Grant Scholarships: To advance education by issuing scholarships to elementary, secondary and post-secondary school students who demonstrate academic excellence and interest in topics related to scientific fields and/or other areas relating to Nikola Tesla and his works.
+Grant Awards and Scholarships: To advance education by issuing awards and scholarships to elementary, secondary and post-secondary school students who demonstrate academic excellence and interest in topics related to scientific fields and/or other areas relating to Nikola Tesla and his works.

 Our organization was incorporated in April 2014.
 On May 15, 2014 our organization held its inaugural meeting where we adopted a set of bylaws, a mission statement and appointed our first board of directors and officers.
 As of April 17, 2015 the Nikola Tesla Educational Corporation is a Canadian Registered Charity in support of schools and education.
 Our organization has been working hard to increase the members, and to promote both our organization and Nikola Tesla.
 We welcome anyone who shares our vision and wants to contribute both financially and with your time to make our vision a reality.

 Nikola Tesla has a direct link to Hamilton's Power

 In 1896, the Five Johns consulted and received Nikola Tesla Approval for their plan to build a hydroelectric power generation station at Decew Falls and to send power to Hamilton.
 Tesla reviewed the plants, and gave his approval.
 Two years later, power arrived in Hamilton on August 25, 1898.